afmsaif/Objective_Soups/README.md

-# VM-MSP: Vectorized Multilevel Multi-objective Speech Processing
+# Objective Soups: Multilingual Multi-Task Modeling for Speech Processing

 Implementation of the VM-MSP algorithm from "Objective Soups: Multilingual Multi-Task Modeling for Speech Processing" for training multilingual speech recognition and translation models on CoVoST v2 dataset.